klimer49/discord-server-spam-tool/README.md

 Also you can enable/disable a functions and change the names in config.json

+# important
+Enable ALL intents if you want ban all

 # Why Discord.JS 12?
 I don't like 13 version, because it is veryy hard